romanovichim/TonFunClessons_Eng/1lesson/firstlesson.md

 ##### Save the value

-In order to keep a constant value, we need to do three things:
+In order to keep a constant value, we need to do four things:

 - create a Builder for the future cell
 - write a value to it
 - from Builder create Cell (cell)
 - Write the resulting cell to the register

-We will do this again using the functions of the [FunC standard library] (https://ton.org/docs/#/func/stdlib)
+We will do this again using the functions of the [FunC standard library](https://ton.org/docs/#/func/stdlib)

 `set_data(begin_cell().store_uint(total, 64).end_cell());`